tonytins/tonytins/resume.md

 - Developed TOMAS, a managed operating system based on COSMOS framework.
 - Developed Commission Manager, a desktop application for tracking commissions and other transactions, utilizing MAUI and Blazor frameworks.
 - Developed Ryubook, a command line application written in C# that generates epub files from Markdown using Pandoc as the backend for generation.
-- Developed Blue Rose, a simple launcher and updater for a project that reverse engineered The Sims Online, it was written using C# with Windows Forms.

 ## Projects